Whole-System

 and in person in St Albans, Hertfordshire, UK

 When most people think about wisdom teeth, they think about impaction, swelling, antibiotics, or a slightly traumatic teenage memory of having them removed.
 They sit at the very back of the mouth, often crowded, often troublesome, and in conventional dentistry they are frequently viewed as evolutionary leftovers that we no longer need.
-Yet what is quietly emerging through research is that these small, often-dismissed structures hold a biological richness that speaks directly into the kind of work I do every day, where the body is never random, never wasteful, and always holding layers of intelligence that we have not yet fully learned how to read.
+Yet what is emerging through research is that these small, often-dismissed structures hold a biological richness that speaks directly into the kind of work I do every day, where the body is never random, never wasteful, and always holding layers of intelligence that we have not yet fully learned how to read.

 From a genetic perspective, wisdom teeth themselves are influenced by developmental pathways that involve genes regulating jaw size, bone growth, and inflammatory responses.
-Variants in genes such as those involved in collagen formation, bone remodelling, and immune signalling can influence whether wisdom teeth erupt cleanly, become impacted, or create chronic inflammatory pockets.
+Variants in genes involved in collagen formation, bone remodelling, and immune signalling can influence whether wisdom teeth erupt cleanly, become impacted, or create chronic inflammatory pockets.
 I see this often in practice, where someone’s experience of dental issues is not just structural, but deeply connected to their wider terrain.
 A person with slower detoxification pathways, heightened inflammatory responses, or altered mineral transport will often present with more complex healing patterns after extraction, or ongoing sensitivity in the jaw and surrounding tissues.

 This is where the nervous system becomes central.
 The mouth is one of the most innervated areas of the body, with direct connections into the trigeminal nerve and close relationships with the brainstem.
 Any chronic irritation, infection, or unresolved dental issue can become a low-grade stress signal within the system.
 Over time, this can contribute to a state of heightened vigilance within the nervous system, particularly in individuals who are already genetically or environmentally predisposed to sensitivity.
 I often see patients where unresolved dental trauma, including difficult extractions or long-standing impactions, sits quietly in the background of broader symptoms such as fatigue, anxiety, or systemic inflammation.

-What this area of research ultimately invites us into is a different kind of relationship with the body, one that is curious rather than dismissive, and one that recognises that even the smallest structures can hold profound insight into healing.
+What this area of research ultimately invites us into is a different relationship with the body, one that is curious, informed, and able to hold complexity without reducing it.

 I am right here…